neznajko/Trees/README.md

 For me America most of all is a world from the books and films (and recently from the news on YouTube).
-To be honest I didn't like Americans very much because they always have very big opinion about themselves, but have realized that they are actually strong, because from the beginning of their nation are living in the wild.
+To be honest I didn't like Americans very much because they always have very big opinion about themselves, but recently have realized that they are actually strong, because from the beginning of their nation are living in the wild.
-Despite the lack of any reputation:) would like to give my personal support to the people of America.
+In this difficult times, despite the lack of any reputation:) would like to give my personal support to the people of America.

 ### Trees
 Ok, this is the 2nd problem from '91,